bethaitman/rg-style-guide/_includes/headers.md

 * what they look like (including colouring and spacing, what selected sections look like, etc)
 * what content needs to be in header
 * iconography
+* for web projects, the css classes needed for that styling (using example html)